SnoringHampton Roads, VA

 How do I stop snoring from sleep apnea?

-The best way to stop sleep apnea symptoms, including snoring, is to treat your sleep apnea.
-If you are overweight, we recommend you take steps to lose weight and get into shape.
+Treating sleep apnea, including snoring, is the best way to stop its symptoms.
+If you are overweight, we recommend taking steps to lose weight and get into shape.
 Patients should also limit their alcohol exposure, quit smoking, and follow a routine sleep schedule.

 How do I know if I have sleep apnea snoring?